SharjAhmed/fatsnbabs-restaurant-booking-system/README.md

 Two models were created for this project:

 ### Table:
-  - To handle the tables in tbe restaurant - so users can choose how many people the booking is for and so the system can check to make sure no double booking occurs.
+  - To handle the tables in the restaurant - so users can choose how many people the booking is for and so the system can check to make sure no double booking occurs.

 ### Reservation:
   - To handle the booking process - defines the 4 key factors when a user requests a booking:
     * Client (User)
-    * Table
+    * Table - taken from Table model
     * Date
     * Time